,

 What is being done about the problem?

 The threat of clubroot to Alberta canola growers is being addressed through regulations and research.
 Clubroot was added as a declared pest to the Agricultural Pests Act in April 2007.
-Alberta Agriculture and Food is responsible for this Act however, enforcement is the responsibility of the local municipality.
-Agricultural fieldmen (or appointed pest inspectors) have the power to enter land at a reasonable hour, without permission to inspect for pests and collect samples.
+Alberta Agriculture and Forestry is responsible for this Act, however, enforcement is the responsibility of the local municipality.
+Agricultural Fieldmen (or appointed pest inspectors) have the power to enter land at a reasonable hour, without permission to inspect for pests and collect samples.
 The owner or occupant of land has the responsibility of taking measures to prevent the establishment of any pest on land, property and livestock and to control or destroy all pests in the land or property.

 Control measures for clubroot are specified in the Alberta Clubroot Management Plan.
 It is important to understand that these control measures represent an acceptable minimum standard that is to be applied in all municipalities across the province.
 Municipalities, however, can adopt more stringent standards within their own jurisdictions.